tertiumtechnology/tt-txrx-lib-ios-swift/readme.md

 iOS Swift TxRx lowlevel library for Tertium rfid devices

 ## License
 The library is released under the MIT license.
-Please see the `LICENSE.txt` file.
+Please see the `LICENSE` file.

 ## Requirements
 Xcode 9+